subair99/LLM_Zoomcamp_2024_Project/README.md

 ### Interface

-We use Flask for serving the application as an API.
+Flask was used for serving the application as an API.

 Refer to the ["Using the Application" section](#using-the-application) for examples on how to interact with the application.